bcbwallet/bcbconnect/docs/source/web_api.rst

        if (ready) {
            console.log('User has logged in.');
        } else {
-           console.log('User hasn't logged in of hasn't created an account.');
+           console.log('User hasn't logged in or hasn't created an account.');
        }
    })

-.. _header-n7134:
+.. _header-n2637:

 onAccountChanged
 ~~~~~~~~~~~~~~~~